biraneves/python-utils/README.md

 > - xclip
 > - gtk
 > - PyQt4
-> For more information, see: [Pyperclip's Documentation](https://pyperclip.readthedocs.io/en/latest/)
+> For more information, see: [Pyperclip's Documentation](https://pyperclip.readthedocs.io/en/latest/).
+You can install them from your distribution's repository.